We Will Help You Step By Step As You Transfer To Tiffin University

 Tiffin University is all about an education for real life, and this includes both in and out of the classroom.
 As a graduate of Tiffin University, you will need to have more than an excellent academic program in order to be successful.
 Involvement in college student organizations will help you gain human relation skills and practical experiences that will give you the advantage of a successful future.

-Some of the organizations and activities that are available to TU students are Student Government, World Student Association, Greek Letter Organizations, GLASS, Chamber of Fools, Campus Crusade for Christ, Delta Sigma Kappa Honorary Society, University Bands, Vocal Music Groups, Accounting Club, Hospitality Management Club, and Delta Mu Delta Academic Fraternity.
+Some of the organizations and activities that are available to TU students are: Criminal Justice Club, National Honor Society, Student Government, World Student Association, Greek Letter Organizations, SPECTRUM, Delta Sigma Kappa Honorary Society, University Bands, Vocal Music Groups, Hospitality Club, WTUD (Dragon Radio), Delta Mu Delta Academic Fraternity, and Alpha Phi Sigma.

 What kind of job placement and career development services are offered?

-The Career Development Office provides a variety of services for students as you prepare for your careers.
-These services include leads to internships; part-time, summer, and full-time employment opportunities; one-on-one career counseling; workshops and sessions on jobs and job search; assistance with resume writing; and assistance in preparation for interviews.
-You also have the real resources of a career library containing contacts, job leads, and other real-world information
+The Career Services Office provides a variety of services for students as you prepare for your careers.
+These services that are included can lead to internships, part-time, summer, and full-time employment opportunities, one-on-one career counseling, workshops and sessions on jobs and job search, assistance with resume writing, and assistance in preparation for interviews.
+As a TU student, you also have access to an extensive career library containing contacts, job leads, and resource information on career requirements, trends, and graduate programs.

 Okay, this all sounds good, but why should I transfer to Tiffin University?